ahmadexp/Virtual-House/README.md

 ## Known Issues

 - **Legacy audio**: Audio playback uses system commands (`afplay` on macOS) rather than a dedicated audio library.
-- **Cg Shaders**: NVIDIA Cg shader support is deprecated and may not function on all platforms.
-- **Window**: Not tested yet.
-- Widnows and Linux support still in progress.
-Mac support works flawlessly.

 ## License